 Troy real estate is some of the most expensive in Alabama, although Troy house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Troy isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Troy are a mix of both white- and blue-collar jobs.
+Troy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Troy is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Troy who work in office and administrative support (18.32%), teaching (11.17%), and sales jobs (7.98%).

 Troy is a small town where college students really create the town feel and character.
 So many small towns have lost population over the last 20-30 years that having the local college presence in the Troy area, with all of the energy of the students filling area dorms and apartments each fall, really helps Troy maintain a good economy.

-The education level of Troy citizens is substantially higher than the typical US community, as 33.80% of adults in Troy have at least a bachelor's degree.
+The overall education level of Troy citizens is substantially higher than the typical US community, as 33.80% of adults in Troy have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Troy in 2010 was $19,520, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $78,080 for a family of four.
 However, Troy contains both very wealthy and poor people as well.
 Troy also has one of the higher rates of people living in poverty in the nation, with 31.13% of its population below the federal poverty line.